Open Source CLI

 --skip-controls | No | - | Skip listed controls (comma-separated).
 Cannot be used with --controls |

---fail-warnings | No | false | Treat configuration warnings (unknown keys) as errors (exit 2) |
+--fail-warnings | No | false | Fail on warnings: configuration warnings such as unknown keys (exit 2) and "could not verify" warnings such as a skipped known-CVE check (exit 3) |

 --verbose, -v | No | false | Enable verbose/debug output |